-I originally wrote this back in Sept 2015 for an online magazine to which I submitted a few short pieces.
+I originally wrote this back in Sept 2015 for a [now defunct] online magazine to which I submitted a few short pieces.
 I’ve spent some time thinking about whether it really belongs here.
 I’ve decided that, while it isn’t specifically about writing as such, it does make a point about the importance of a single word, a label, in self-identity.
 This matters, or should matter, to anyone whose writing involves character diversity, and not only in regards to orientation or gender.
 Reposted here with a few small corrections.

 Life went on, and I ran into all the wonderful stereotypes that people have about bisexuality.
 Men I barely knew hit on me with descriptions of their wives.
 People assumed that I was non-monogamous because if I were monogamous, I would no longer be bisexual.
 I heard the bad jokes and the slurs and the put-downs: can’t make up their minds, sitting on the fence, want it both ways, in denial, too horny to care who they sleep with, and all the rest.
 I learned fast to stay away from lesbian events locally, because there was an unspoken rule that bi women were welcome only if they could be assumed to be lesbian–a kind of don’t ask, don’t tell.
 Having just come out of one closet, I refused to go back into another one.